getargv/getargv.cpp/README.md

 Run `make -C test`.

-I've tested libgetargv++ on macOS 10.7-13, and run CI against all available Github hosted macOS runners, with plans to standup a CI cluster of VMs once I aquire apropriate hardware.
+I've tested libgetargv++ on macOS 10.7-13, and run CI against all available GitHub hosted macOS runners, with plans to standup a CI cluster of VMs once I acquire appropriate hardware.

 ## Usage